Adult Survivors of Childhood Abuse

 - Learn to feel in control and safe again

-- Break the silence around your childhood abuse and/or childhood sexual abuse
+- Break the silence around the abuse and/or sexual abuse experienced as a child

-- Overcome feelings of shame and guilt – learn that responsibility for the childhood abuse lies with the perpetrator, never the child
+- Overcome feelings of shame and guilt – learn that responsibility for the abuse lies with the abuser, never the person who was abused

 - Strengthen your personal boundaries and coping skills, and become more empowered